Etrade vs Fidelity: The Challenge

 Overall, it's a dead heat here.

-There were four ties, Fidelity came out ahead in two categories, and Etrade was victorious in two categories.
-It's a draw.
+There were three ties, Fidelity Investments came out ahead in two categories, and Etrade was victorious in three categories.
+Etrade wins by a small margin.

 Scottrade (review), or $5 stock/ETF commission and $10 mutual fund rate offered at